remarcmij/using-apis-class34-qa/week2/README.md

 **Q:**

 1. _What's the difference btw promise.all and promise.race?_
-2. _And is it recommended to load data from the desk on functions as loading: (books) for example!_
+2. _And is it recommended to load data from the disk on functions as loading: (books) for example!_
 3. _And is using Regex a good way to load the data in same format with all the break-lines?_
 4. _Also can we call Async method from Sync one?_